Easy Macarons Recipe

 • Mix powdered food coloring with white granulated sugar before adding it to egg whites.

-• Add egg whites to a clean and dry mixing bowl of stand mixer.
+• Add egg whites to a clean and dry mixing bowl of a stand mixer.
 Whisk on low speed.ย Start adding the sugar mixture in a few parts.

 • Set times for 5 minutes and whip meringues.
 After that, change the speed in the mixer to medium and whip for 5 more minutes.
-Then change the speed again to a higher and for 5 minutes.
+Then change the speed again to a higher speed for 5 minutes.
 The total time for making French meringue is 15 minutes.
 I am using a classic Kitchen Aid stand mixer, and the speed is 4-6-8.

 • Add sifted dry ingredients to the French meringue and fold the batter using a spatula.
 Do not overfold!
 Check the batter every 5 folds.ย The batter is ready when it flows fast from the spatula.ย